 “Far, Far Away” is a track that enchants the listener from the very first listen.
 It is a track that excites us even more about Florie Namir’s upcoming EP and puts her on our radar for future releases.
 We will surely not miss it out!

-Don’t forget to support this project and to follow on Instagram, Facebook, Twitter, SoundCloud, YouTube, and Spotify.
+Don’t forget to support this project and to follow on Instagram, Facebook, Twitter, SoundCloud, YouTube, Apple Music, and Spotify.
 You can also check out her official website.
 If you enjoy her music and are able to provide monetary support, you might consider downloading it on Bandcamp.

 It also helps to stream and share her music; you can obviously find it in the following Playlists: Less Than 1,000 Followers, Fresh Singles, Indie Only, Female Rising Stars, and 12 New Songs This Week.